SharePoint/sp-dev-docs/docs/schema/client-web-part-definition-schema.md

 ## XML schema definition

-An XML document that defines Client Web Parts must validate with the schema defined in the file wss.xsd.
+An XML document that defines Client web parts must validate with the schema defined in the file wss.xsd.
 This file is located on the following path:

 `%ProgramFiles%\\Common Files\\Microsoft Shared\\web server extensions\\15\\TEMPLATE\\XML`